 Pierce adheres to policies and procedures regarding the secure retention of student records, including provisions for reliable and retrievable backup.
-Pierce files, securely stores in locked areas, and removes paper records as prescribed in the Washington State record retention schedule, then shreds these at the appointed timeline.
-The College electronically maintains all student records through the student management and financial aid management ctcLink systems used by all SBCTC, which facilitates system maintenance and backup.
+Pierce securely stores files in locked areas and removes paper records as prescribed in the Washington state record retention schedule, then shreds these at the appointed timeline.
+The college electronically maintains all student records through the student management and financial aid management ctcLink systems used by all SBCTC, which facilitates system maintenance and backup.